IgniteUI/igniteui-xplat-docs/doc/en/components/notifications/dialog.md

 The Dialog provides `open` property, which give you the ability to configure the state of the Dialog as per your requirement.

 Use the `title` property to set the title of the dialog.
 However, if any content is provided in the `title` slot, it will take precedence over the property.

 Action buttons or additional information can be placed in the bottom part of the Dialog via the `footer` slot.
+If no content is added here, a default `OK` button will be shown that closes the Dialog when clicked.
+In case you don't want this button to be shown you can set the `hideDefaultAction` property to **true**.
+The default value is **false**.

 ### Closing